Seated Calf Raise: Muscles Worked, How To Do, Form

 The seated dumbbell one-leg calf raise exercise places more stress on the soleus than it does on the gastrocnemius.

-It may also be performed with both legs simultaneously, but doing it one leg at a time is recommended to execute it as properly and safely as possible.
+It may also be performed with both legs simultaneously, but it is recommended that you do it one leg at a time to execute it as properly and safely as possible.

 Seated Dumbbell One Leg Calf Raise

-How To Do Seated Dumbbell One Leg Calf Raise
+How To Do Seated Dumbbell One-Leg Calf Raise

 1. Sit with the front of your right foot placed on top of a block or step in front of you.